zerowastefestival/zerowastefestival.github.io/index.md

 ![Little Green Shop]({{ site.baseurl }}/images/logos-external/logo-little-green-shop.jpg "Little Green Shop"){:style="float: top;margin-right: 10px;height: 150px;"}

 Little Green Shop is joining us for the market.
 They sell eco-friendly, sustainable household and beauty products from reusable water bottle to beeswax wrap to biodegradable toothbrushes and washing up brushes and everything in between.
 A visit to their stall is a must, whatever stage of the Zero Waste journey you are at.
-For more info, check out their [website](https://www.littlegreenshop.ie){:target="_blank"}, [Instagram feed](https://www.instagram.com/littlegreenshop_ie/ ){:target="_blank"}, or [facebook page](
+For more info, check out their [website](https://www.littlegreenshop.ie){:target="_blank"} or [Instagram feed](https://www.instagram.com/littlegreenshop_ie/ ){:target="_blank"}.

 ### Nutty Delights